 I feel a bit silly when I look at this comic again, because when it was new, I said something that was far too cocky for the position I was in.
 You see, one of my colleagues at my summer internship looked at this particular comic and commented that it didn't have a punchline.
 After all, what kind of comic strip doesn't have a punchline.
 I responded that, in my immense wisdom at having run a comic strip for almost three months by this point, I was more than confident enough that I could run a comic without a punchline.
 Looking back on that naive presumption makes me feel a bit silly, as I clearly didn't know what the hell I was talking about.
 Perhaps now, after having run a fairly successful webcomic for over seven years, I think I can say I'm fairly experienced at it, but three months?
 I didn't know anything.

-All that being said, I do like this particular comic.
-It's more subtle than most of my comics, what with the only real flourish being Proto Man's slight smile in the last panel, a nice touch I added to add much to the underlying meaning of the comic.
+That being said, I do like this particular comic.
+It's more subtle than most of my comics, what with the only real flourish being Proto Man's slight smile in the last panel, a nice touch I included to add to the underlying meaning of the comic.
 I mean, smirking when taking on a creature four times your size says volumes about your personality, which was exactly the point.
-So while I still don't think this comic needs a punchline, it doesn't mean I was right to be so cocky all those years ago.
+So while I still don't think this comic needs a punchline, it doesn't mean I was right to be so cocky about it, all those years ago.